beito123/go-raknet/README.md

 ## License

-These codes are under the MIT License.
+These codes are licensed under the MIT License.

     MIT License